 Types of dwelling coverage

 When it comes to dwelling insurance, there are multiple different policy types.
-Some apply to homes, while others apply to condos.
+Some apply to homes, while others apply to condos and other property types.

 Homeowners insurance dwelling coverage

 Virtually all property insurance policies include dwelling coverage, including HO-1, HO-2, HO-3, HO-5 and HO-8 policies.
 That means that if you are buying home insurance, you are most likely getting dwelling insurance as well.

 Some insurers will refer to your home insurance policy as hazard insurance.
 This is not a separate policy.
 Hazard insurance is a general term that may be used to mean homeowners insurance.
 It refers to the coverage for specific risks that you protect yourself against by purchasing your policy.
 Hazard insurance includes dwelling coverage, other structures coverage and personal property coverage.

 Condo insurance dwelling coverage